snkashis/android-docs/CONTRIBUTING.md

 1. Create a new example.
 2. Open a pull request.
 A Mapbox team member will pull that code into this repo when the pull request is approved.
-3. Create a new JavaScript file src/example-code/ file following the instructions in either the `boilerplate.js` file.
+3. Create a new JavaScript file in src/example-code/ following the instructions in either the `boilerplate.js` file.

 #### Step two: Visual assets